Anders0nlima/fullSpotify/README.md

 ### - ✅ Functional audio player.
 ### - ✅ Database connection with MongoDB.
 ### - ✅ API built with Express.js to manage data.

+#### This project was only possible with the help of the Hashtag Treinamentos channel (where I learned a lot about what it really means to be a fullstack)